Frances Silva: West Virginia University

-Playing career

-Club
+Club career

 She was drafted by FC Kansas City in the 2014 NWSL College Draft.
 She was the 19th overall pick.
 She scored her first goal for FC Kansas City on May 3, 2014, in a 4–0 win against Houston Dash.
 On June 14, 2014, Silva scored her second-career goal, a game-winner in the third minute of stoppage time, also against the Dash.

 Silva had an impressive sophomore campaign with the Blues, appearing in 15 of the squad's 20 matches.
 She led the entire NWSL in assists per minute played (minimum three assists recorded), averaging an assist every 145.6 minutes of action.
 Megan Rapinoe's mark of an assist every 164.8 minutes played was good for second in the league.
 In the end, Silva and the Blues recorded their second straight NWSL Title, defeating the Seattle Reign, 2–1, at Providence Park in Portland, Oregon, on October 1, 2015.

 Silva announced her retirement from professional soccer on November 16, 2016, ending her time with FC Kansas City.